Life at Scoro July 7, 2025 7 MIN READ

 Life at Scoro: Interview with VP of Engineering Juan Gutiérrez Plaza

 Ever wondered what life is like in Scoro?
 Well, you’re in luck as we’ve decided to raise the curtain again and talk about daily life in Scoro.
-So far, we’ve spoken about our Sales and Client Services, aka SOS team.
 This time, we took a more technical path and had a chat with our VP of Engineering, Juan Gutiérrez Plaza.

 1. You have an impressive career history in different companies and countries.
 How did you find your way to Scoro?